larryhastings/big/README.md

 #### `Scheduler.queue`

-> A property, not a method.
-Returns a list of the
+> A list of the currently scheduled `Event` objects,
-> current `Event` objects in the scheduler, in order
-> that they will be yielded.
+> in the order they will be yielded.

 #### `Scheduler.non_blocking()`